cbaospiq/demoBnaca/README.md

 # 5. Create Microsoft Teams Aplication

- - It is necessary to create a manifest by changing the data for the example that you will find in the following link [Manifiest-Example] (https:\\)
+ - It is necessary to create a manifest by changing the necessary data [here](https://drive.google.com/drive/u/0/my-drive)
  - Make a .zip with the manifest and the images for the icons to the app.

  - Upload the manifest on Teams.

+*Note:

+For more information about how must being values at the [manifiest](https://docs.microsoft.com/es-es/microsoftteams/platform/resources/schema/manifest-schema)